 3.7.12.
-AUDIT COMMITTEE & PERFORMANCE AUDIT COMMITTEE
+AUDITCOMMITTEE

-Mkhambathini Municipality has taken a decision to combined these two committees which are the Audit Committee and Performance Audit Committee due to the fact it was seen that the Audit Committee play both roles and will assist to deal issues relating to Performance Audit Commitee .
+Mkhambathini Municipality has an established Audit Committee.
+This consists of a Chairperson and two Audit Committee members.
 All the Audit Committee members are skilled on issues pertinent to the running of local government.
 These members are duly qualified in areas of local government finance, performance management and municipal administration.
-The Audit Committee & Performance Audit Committee is functional, and it meets at least 4 times a year.
-Furthermore, the reports are tabled to council at least twice a year.
+The Audit Committee is functional, and it meets at least 4 times a year.
+Furthermore, the Audit Committee reports to Council at least twice a year.